Buy Self-help legal documents

-If your vehicle is impounded, you have a right of appeal to the Police and from there to the District Court (see below).
+If your vehicle is impounded, you have a right of appeal to the New Zealand Police and from there to the District Court (see below).

-The Police have authority under the LAND TRANSPORT ACT 1998 to impound motor vehicles in certain cases.
+The Police have authority under the NZ LAND TRANSPORT ACT 1998 to impound motor vehicles in certain cases.
+If my car is impounded, who do I contact?
+The NZ police website suggests initially contacting your local police station.

 A Police officer must seize and impound a motor vehicle for 28 days (or authorise someone else to do so) if the officer believes on reasonable grounds that the driver drove the vehicle on the road while